 Position Statement on Oats

 The safety of oats in individuals with celiac disease has been extensively investigated.
-Clinical evidence confirms that consumption of pure, uncontaminated oats is safe in the amount of 50 to 70 grams per day (1/2 – 3/4 cup dry rolled oats) by adults and 20 to 25 grams per day (1/4 cup dry rolled oats) by children with celiac disease.
-Studies looking at the consumption of oats over five years have confirmed their safety.
-However, the studies looking at safety of oats in celiac disease have involved a small number of subjects.
+Clinical evidence from numerous studies indicate that consumption of pure oats, uncontaminated with gluten from wheat, rye or barley, is safe for most individuals with celiac disease in the amount of 50 to 70 grams per day (1/2 – 3/4 cup dry rolled oats) for adults, and 20 to 25 grams per day (1/4 cup dry rolled oats) for children with celiac disease.
+These studies were up to seven years in length, used uncontaminated oats, but involved a limited number of subjects.

-The Canadian Celiac Association will continue to monitor the scientific developments in the area of oats in celiac disease and will keep its members updated.
+The safety of oats in non-celiac gluten sensitivity has not been studied.
+The CCA will continue to monitor the scientific developments in the area of oats in celiac disease and other gluten-related disorders and will keep its members updated.